 - Improving cash outflow by collaborating with suppliers

-- Optimising cash inflow by working with clients and becoming more effective on cash collection
+- Optimizing cash inflow by working with clients and becoming more effective on cash collection

 EBITDA versus Operating Cash Flow

-A vast majority of organisations have been focused – and incentivised – entirely by EBITDA.
+A vast majority of organizations have been focused – and incentivized – entirely by EBITDA.
 This usually means working to increase revenue or reduce costs, while maintaining service levels.